kendayao/To-Do-List/README.md

 ## Usage

 The deployed application link will take you to the homepage.
 From the homepage, you can type in your to do list item in the input field.
 Click on add to add the item to your list.
 Click on any to-do-list item to delete it from the list.
+Local storage saves your list so when you return to the app, your original list will display.

 ## License